-Students will be reimbursed for the cost of borrower's privileges at Old Dominion University Library; www.lib.odu.edu/.

-For further information, call the Cambridge College Chesapeake Center office manager.
+Students will be reimbursed for the cost of any borrower's privileges at local public university libraries.
+For suggestions and further information, call the office manager at Cambridge College-Chesapeake.

 Puerto Rico

 Cambridge College students have access to the Biblioteca Universidad Metropolitana, http://um.suagm.edu/.
 Contact the director of Cambridge College's Puerto Rico Center for instructions to get a borrower's card.